gocortexio/spellbook/README_CICD.md

 # GoCortex Spellbook - CI/CD Workflow

+GoCortex Spellbook is a toolset for building, validating, and packaging Cortex Platform content packs.
+It solves the problem of creating compliant content packs without needing to understand the intricacies of the demisto-sdk and Cortex Platform schema requirements.

 This guide walks you through setting up automated builds and validation using GitHub Actions.

 ---